ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 # Genome assembly

 ## An overview of Genome Assembly
  Once we have the "clean" Nanopore reads, we are ready to assemble those reads into contiguous sequences (contigs).
-There are many tools deployed different algorithms to assemble genomes with nanopore reads.
-Due to the nature of the Long-Read technologies, the pipeline of assembling error-prone Nanopore reads incooprate error correction to facilitate identifying ovelapping reads and improve assembly.
+There are many tools which deploy different algorithms to assemble genomes with nanopore reads.
+Due to the nature of the Long-Read sequencing technologies, the pipeline for assembling error-prone Nanopore reads incorporate error correction to facilitate identifying ovelapping reads and improve assembly.

 ### Genome assembly using SMARTdenovo
 We will assemble the draft assembly using *de novo* assembler for our Nanopore reads.
 This software does not include error correction steps.
 SMARTdenovo deploys